mam-dev/debianized-sentry/README.md

 but is not a ‘normal’ Debian `python-*` package.
 If you want that, look elsewhere.

-## How to build and install the package?
+## How to build and install the package

 You need a build machine with all build dependencies installed, specifically [dh-virtualenv](https://github.com/spotify/dh-virtualenv) in addition to the normal Debian packaging tools.